asamarco/spectral/README.md

 # Spectral Color Converter

-A professional web application for converting spectral reflection data into accurate color representations using CIE 1931 color matching functions.
+Web application for converting spectral reflection data into accurate color representations using CIE 1931 color matching functions.
 This tool is designed for researchers, color scientists, designers, and anyone working with spectral data analysis.

 ## Features